osoykan-archive/Autofac.Extras.IocManager/README.md

  With this feature, you no longer don't have to define your registrations in `Builder`'s `Load` method explicitly. `RegisterAssemblyByConvention` does this with [interface marking pattern](https://en.wikipedia.org/wiki/Marker_interface_pattern).

 ##Resolvings

+###Injectable Resolvers

+`IResolver`: Atomic resolver which uses Autofac's `IComponentContext` internally.
+`IScopeResolver` : Able to start a new lifetime scope.
+An abstraction to Autofac's `ILifetimeScope`

  Resolve instance:
  ```csharp
  IocManager.Instance.Resolve<IMyTransientClass>();